Privacy Policy

 4.1 The Company may, for the purpose of administration, from time to time, contact the Client(s) by telephone, e-mail, fax or post.

-4.2 If the Client(s) agree, we or any of our Affiliates of the Company may make contact from time to time, by telephone, e-mail, fax or post for marketing purposes to bring to the Client’s attention products or services that may be of interest to the client(s) to conduct market research.
+4.2 If the Client(s) agree, we or any of our Affiliates of the Company may make contact from time to time, by telephone, e-mail, fax or post for marketing purposes to bring to the Client’s attention products or services that may be of interest to the Client(s) to conduct market research.

 5. General Requirements for Data Processing

-parties, interconnecting, closure, deletion or destruction of data, or several of the aforementioned operations, regardless of the manner in which they are performed or the means used.
+5.1.
+Data processing means collection, recording, arrangement, storage, alteration, disclosing, consultation, extraction, use, transmission, cross-use transferring or granting access to third parties, interconnecting, closure, deletion or destruction of data, or several of the aforementioned operations, regardless of the manner in which they are performed or the means used.

 5.2.
 The Company shall compile a list and documentation of means used in data processing and shall keep records of data processing.
 The list of means used in data processing shall include the name, type and number of the equipment and the name of the manufacturer of the equipment; the name and number of the license of the software used and the name of the software manufacturer; the location of the documentation of the software used.